jmcantrell/arch-bootstrap/README.md

 - `BOOTSTRAP_ADMIN_PASSWORD`: The privileged user's password (default: `$BOOTSTRAP_DEFAULT_PASSWORD`)
 - `BOOTSTRAP_ADMIN_GROUP`: The group used to determine privileged user status (default: `wheel`)
 - `BOOTSTRAP_ADMIN_GROUP_NOPASSWD`: If set to a non-empty value, users in the group will be allowed to escalate privileges without authenticating
+- `BOOTSTRAP_ADMIN_USE_SSH_AUTHORIZED_KEYS`: If set to a non-empty value, inherit the authorized ssh keys from the installation environment

 ### Hardware